MarcoDuiker/QGIS_Map_library/readme.md

 Of course, entries in the library can have a meta data url associated, so the end user can find meta data for layers and sections in the library.

-You will find the plug-in in the Vector menu.
+You will find the plug-in in the Web menu.
 That's also the place where you can define the library the plug-in uses.

 More info in the [help](https://marcoduiker.github.io/QGIS_Map_library/help/build/html/index.html).